Assault is a complex area of the law. Nick Titchener, solicitor advocate at Lawtons, breaks down the categories an offence can fall under.

 Should an accused individual plead guilty or be found guilty through a court trial, a number of sentences could be issued by prosecutors.

 ABH cases can be heard at either magistrates’ courts or Crown Courts, as an ‘either-way’ offence.
 Where the case is heard will depend on its severity and resulting consequences can range from community orders (if the individual is found to be of low risk) to up to 3 years’ imprisonment in the most severe scenarios that are heard by the Crown Court.

 What is common assault?

-By the letter of the law, common assault or battery is occasioned where there is more than merely transient or trifling contact, it is not necessary for the Police or Prosecution to prove injury.
-Normally, subject to some exceptions, the Prosecution will choose not to prosecute a case in court if there are no injuries at all as it will not be in the interests of justice to do so.
+By the letter of the law, common assault or battery is occasioned where there is more than merely transient or trifling contact.
+It is not necessary for the police or prosecution to prove injury.
+Normally – subject to some exceptions – the prosecution will choose not to prosecute a case in court if there are no injuries at all as it would not be in the interests of justice to do so.

 In general, most minor assaults which have caused minor injuries or passing discomfort or pain will be prosecuted as common assault.

-What are the sentences for common assault?
+What are the sentences for common assault in the UK?

-Where ABH is dealt with in the Magistrates’ court, it will often be sentenced in a similar way to common assault, with the main point of assessment being the circumstances, along with the aggravating and mitigating factors.
-The maximum penalty for common assault is a 6-month custodial prison sentence, with the minimum sentence being a nominal fine (around 50% of the individual’s weekly income).
+Where ABH is dealt with in the magistrates’ court it will often be sentenced in a similar way to common assault, with the main point of assessment being the circumstances, along with the aggravating and mitigating factors.
+The maximum penalty for common assault is a 6-month custodial prison sentence, with the minimum sentence being a nominal fine.
+This is usually around 50% of the individual’s weekly income.

-Arrested for an alleged assault?
+Have you been arrested for an alleged assault?